-Section Remarks Administration Department For the individual in charge of completing CEV forms and the NF area.
+Section Remarks Members belonging to this Only for Club President and Secretary General.
+Club Association Administration Department For the individual in charge of completing CEV forms and the Club area.
 CEV Service Operator For the E-scorer, CEV Statistician and individuals in charge of Management Videosharing.
 Media Management For the Local Media officer and the Local photographer.

 Organisation Management For members of the Organising Committee.
-NF Office For individual belonging to the Club Secretariat National Team Management For Team delegation members.
-Officials -
+Secretariat For individual belonging to the Club Secretariat Team Management For Team delegation members.

-To create a user account for those working with E-scoresheet, Data Volley and Photo Gallery Management, click on the button "Edit".
+To create an user account for those working with E-scoresheet, Data Volley and Photo Gallery Management, click on the button "Edit".
 Then go under the section "Account Roles Information".
 Insert the email address and click on "Create".

-29. OTHER WORKFORCE
+33. OTHER WORKFORCE